streampayments/streamsdk-typescript/MULTIPLE_PRODUCTS_GUIDE.md

 1. **Multiple Products**: ✅ Fully supported
    - Add as many products as needed
    - Each with individual quantity
-   - Perfect for shopping carts
+   - Perfect for bundles and multi-item orders

 2. **Single Consumer**: ⚠️ API limitation
    - Only ONE consumer per payment link